beege/MMM-Ebook/README.md

 You can see Mr Money Mustache's endorsement of this project [here](https://forum.mrmoneymustache.com/welcome-to-the-forum/making-a-mr-money-mustache-ebook/).

 "Awesome work!!
 You hereby have my full approval to share this book (and work together to improve it if you like).
 As long as you give it away for free!"

-### Future Updates

-When I get a chance I would like to add images to ebooks.